Frequently Asked Questions

 How do I get from Johannesburg airport to the Hands at Work Hub?

-Your orientation fee will cover the cost of collecting you from the Lowveld Link, Nelspruit Sonpark BP station or Kruger Airport.
+Your orientation fee will cover the cost of collecting you from White River of Nelspruit.

-Rental cars are also available at Oliver Tambo International Airport
+Rental cars are also available at OR Tambo International Airport

 Getting to Hands at Work from Johannesburg is not too difficult, but it would probably be good to buy a South African road atlas.
 Start by taking the R21 South to the N12 East.
 Take the N12 and merge with the N4 (about 50km on M12 before merging) towards Witbank/Middleburg.
 The N4 splits about an hour and a half outside Pretoria.
 You can take either route N4 via schoomensdal or N4 via waterval boven (many people say the schoomensdal route is quicker).
 You will continue to take the N4 all the way to Nelspruit.
 Once in Nelspruit take a left onto the R40 to go towards White River.
 Going through White River you must turn left to stay on the R40 and it merges with the R 538 follow the signs for Numbi Gate.
 Now stay on the R538.
 You will need to take a right to stay on the R538 (keep following the signs for Numbi Gate).
 You will turn right at a group of shops and restaurants called Casterbridge to stay on the R538.
 On the left there is a place called “Fez” and on the right there is a store called, “The Green Door.”
 You are almost there.
 Follow the R538 for about 10 KM, pass the Protea hotel n your right until you see a sign for Peebles. (this will be on your left after coming down a big step winding hill) Turn left onto Peebles (dirt road).
 ASM (Africa School of Missions) will be on the right.
 The second gate on the left is Hands Village.